• Link to Facebook Link to Facebook Link to Facebook

 CONTACT TAADIDIIN TOURS:

-Photographers come from around the world to experience Antelope Canyon and take long-exposure photographs inside the slot canyon, but our update advises that all but one company allows tripods.
-You cannot do a proper long-exposure image without a tripod.
+Photographers come from around the world to experience Antelope Canyon and take long-exposure photographs inside the slot canyon.
+It is dark inside, so you cannot do a proper long-exposure image without a tripod.
 Handholding a camera in these dark areas just does not cut it.

 You can get some amazing abstract shots inside the canyon.
 We went in December, so very few people were in our way.
 Without a tripod, you will have to increase your ISO quite a bit and shoot wide open (F/2.8 or as low as your lens will allow).
 You can use Topaz Noise Reduction or other software to reduce the noise of the image later.